fChristenson/bundling-architecture/readme.md

 - You have more code.
 - You have added animation delays to your components.
+- You have code that uses other types of delays that test needs to wait for.
 - You have code that needs compiling.
 - You have css files that are parsed in to your Javascript.